quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Invalid References

-If the decoder encounters a reference in a header block instruction to a dynamic table entry which has already been evicted or which has an absolute index greater than or equal to the declared Required Insert Count (see
+If the decoder encounters a reference in a header block representation to a dynamic table entry which has already been evicted or which has an absolute index greater than or equal to the declared Required Insert Count (see
 {{header-prefix}}), it MUST treat this as a connection error of type `HTTP_QPACK_DECOMPRESSION_FAILED`.